bitsnnfl2021/bitsnnfl2021.github.io/_drafts/learning-convolutional-networks-for-content-weighted-image-compression.md

 4\.
 Implement either Global averaging cells method or NTM BFGS or NTM L-BFGS on atleast one of the problems mentioned in first point.

+**Dataset**
+Use any publicly available dataset with high quality images.
+You may use [Flickr30k ](https://www.kaggle.com/hsankesara/flickr-image-dataset#1001545525.jpg) or [DIV2K](https://data.vision.ee.ethz.ch/cvl/DIV2K/)

 **ID:** 21